ms969/ChenSun/Phase2/README.txt

  11) Type "transferSA" to transfer your super admin role to another admin in the group.
- 12) You can also log in as a regular member and exercise the regular members commands listed below.
+ 12) You can also log in as a regular member and exercise the regular members
+ 13) Type "createBoard <boardname>" while at Home to create a board.
+(Must be an admin, but not enforced currently)
+ 14) Type "createRegion <regionname>" when in any board (not the freeforallboard) to create a region.
+ 15) Type "post" when in any region or in the freeforallboard to create a post.
+     (You should only post in starred regions!
+Not enforced currently.)
+     Type in your content and press enter to submit (or type cancel)
+ 16) Type "reply" when viewing any post to add a reply.
+     (You should only reply to starred posts in the freeforall board, or under starred regions!
+Not enforced currently.)
+     Type in your content and press enter to submit (or type cancel) commands listed below.
+ 17) Type "refresh" to refresh the page you are on.
+ 18) Type "goto <destination>" to go to the specified place.
+Typing destination as "home" or "/" immediately goes home.
+Typing ".." goes back one in the current path.
+     You may only go forward or backward one unit at a time!
+Suggestion: Try experimenting logging in with different users!
+Logging in as various Fantasia members yields very unique board viewing experiences based on the privileges individuals have for the fantasiaboard.
+Suggestion: Go crazy with creating boards, regions, posts, and replies!

   Basic Commands
 	- login <username>: log in to the system as user <username>